mixmastamyk/prn/readme.rst

 This will find files in and below the current folder.

-When in recursive mode, note that currently folders aren't renamed.
-Too many issues came up, so to rename folders you'll have to rename from each parent folder.
+When in recursive mode, note that folders aren't renamed.
+Too many issues came up, so to rename folders you'll have to rename them from each parent folder.

 .. code-block:: shell

-    # all mp3s at or below this folder:
+    # all jpegs at or below this folder:
-    ⏵ prn -R --match '*.mp3' --replace _ ' '
+    ⏵ prn -R --match '*.jpeg' --replace .jpeg .jpg

+..
+TODO: Huh?
+Need to explain

 Note that the glob method oddly requires a ``'**/'`` before the folder you want to walk.